 - Local shows, such as youth livestock competitions at county fairs, belong to the public.
 These events are typically controlled by local boards, associations, officers and other groups external to Extension and these entities will decide if and when their activities will take place, not UNR Extension.
 Our staff and volunteers may continue to provide support to these activities, using the best safety practices.
-All university employees, volunteers, and program participants must follow the University policies and procedures and Extension guidelines.
+Extension employees, volunteers, participants, and 4-H youth must follow the University policies and procedures, including face coverings and social distancing.

 4-H Shooting Sports Meeting/Activities Specific Guidelines:

-• Wear a face covering if conducting programs for beginning participants who may require closeup instruction/supervision by instructors.
-Non- flammable face coverings are recommended for use in the muzzleloader discipline.
+- All adult volunteers must wear a face covering Non- flammable face coverings are recommended for use in the muzzleloader discipline.

-• As under Standard Best Practices, eye protection and appropriate hearing protection need to be used.
-It is recommended that face coverings be used as well.
+- As under Standard Best Practices, Eye Protection and appropriate Hearing Protection need to be used.

 - Do not share equipment unless to immediate family members.
 Assign equipment to each shooter to minimize cross contamination.